anyaevostinar/anyaevostinar.github.io/classes/208-s24/syllabus.md

 Research has shown that active learning in the classroom leads to better retention of material for all students, but especially those from historically marginalized groups.
 Computer science classes are well-suited to active learning, because we can practice ideas in class by programming and writing out algorithms, for example.
 In this class, a large portion of in-class time will be spent with you grappling with ideas and trying to solve problems that I've given you while I and the prefect circulate to answer questions.
-This requires that you've read the assigned reading ahead of time, so that I don't need to lecture and we can spend more time learning how to actually use the ideas.
+This requires that you've read the assigned reading ahead of time, so that I don't need to lecture as much and we can spend more time learning how to actually use the ideas.
 Active learning can feel less effective or productive in the moment, because you are struggling to figure things out instead of me just explaining things to you.
 However, that process of struggling is exactly what is needed for you to learn the material most effectively for long-term retention.